fbarrios/insta-mix-preview/README.md

 visualization of the music with stacked bars.
 Videos will be in 1080x1080 which is Instagram's suggested resolution (source: https://help.instagram.com/1631821640426723).

-Random squares of the album cover passed will be used as a background.
-Output is in the output directory.
+Output is in the "output" directory unless an absolute path is passed.

 Based originally on the project: https://gitlab.com/avirzayev/music-visualizer by [Avi Rzayev](https://gitlab.com/avirzayev).